HansonZhang-cuhksz/qwen_recall/README.md

 └── //Omitted
 ```

-Change the paths in utils.py to a valid path to store cached images and descriptions.
+Change the paths in utils.py to a valid path to store cached images, temperary files, and descriptions.
 The file structure should be like:
 ```
 qwen_memory/
 ├── images/
+├── temp/
 └── descriptions.txt
 ```